-1. The development hereby permitted shall be begun before the expiration of three years from the date of this permission.
+1. The development hereby permitted shall be begun before the expiration of three years from the date of the original permission reference SMD/2015/0604 granted on 9th December 2015.

 Reason: To comply with the provisions of Section 51 of the Town and Country Planning, Planning and Compulsory Purchase Act, 2004.